Nyayic/Building-With-WordPress/cltyfz27a000a0ajvhvixdwpl.md

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1710731784716/7e6be9cb-e8aa-47dc-9d72-c3edfeacc735.png align="center")

-4. Fill in the required information for your WordPress site, such as Site Title, Username, Password, and Email Address.
+4. Fill in the required information for your WordPress site, such as the site title, username, password, and email address.

 5. Click on the "Install WordPress" button.